Route Advertisements¶

 [!NOTE] For two BGP routers to establish a peering session and exchange routes, their configurations must be mutually aligned: the

-configuration in the previous example must correspond to the remote BGP router's configuration (router ID, AS number, accept routes, etc...), and vice versa.
+neighborconfiguration in the previous example must correspond to the remote BGP router's configuration (router ID, AS number, accept routes, etc...), and vice versa.

-Import routes into a CUDN¶
+Import routes from the default VRF into a CUDN¶

 Assuming we have a CUDN: